Nneka Ogwumike: Los Angeles Sparks (2012–2023)

-Seattle Storm (2024–present)
+Seattle Storm (2024–2026)

 On February 5, 2024, Ogwumike signed a one-year contract with the Seattle Storm.

 On February 8, 2025, Ogwumike re-signed with Seattle for one more year.

+The New York Times (The Athletic) named Ogwumike as one of the 20 most admired leaders in sports from 2025, quoting professor Jennifer Lerner on Ogwumike's "sustained elite performance with low ego and low theatrics".
+Lerner also praised her "labor leadership skills and long-horizon institutional thinking".

+Return to the Sparks and retirement

+In 2026, during the brief free agency period, Ogwumike returned to the Sparks with a one year contract.
+On August 19, 2026, she announced that she would retire at the end of the 2026 WNBA season.

 Overseas career

 In the 2012–13 off-season, Ogwumike played in Poland for CCC Polkowice and won a championship with the team.
 In the 2013–2014 off-season, she played in China for Guangdong Vermilion Birds.
 In the 2014–2018 off-seasons, Ogwumike played in Russia for Dynamo Kursk and won the 2017 Euroleague with the club.
 She returned to Guangdong in 2019.

+In November 2025, Ogwumike became the first player publicly attached to the Project B women's professional basketball league.

 Personal life

 Ogwumike was born in Cypress, Texas.
-She is the eldest of sisters who also play basketball-- Chiney of the Los Angeles Sparks, and Olivia of the Rice University Owls.
-Youngest sister Erika attended University of Texas Southwestern Medical School and is currently a dermatologist.
+She is the eldest of sisters who also play basketball: Chiney of the Los Angeles Sparks, and Erica and Olivia of the Rice University Owls.
+Youngest sister Erica attended University of Texas Southwestern Medical School after playing for Rice and is currently a dermatologist.